How will school monitor the progress of my child?

 All pupils at Ford Primary School have their progress monitored regularly through a range of methods from informal observations to more formal assessments.
 Every term we hold Pupil Progress Meetings where staff discuss the learning and development of the pupils in their care with the senior leadership team.
 Any pupils who require additional support, whether as a small booster intervention or as part of on-going SEND support, are carefully monitored and provision reviewed.

 During the year the school will report on your child’s progress each term and all parents/carers have an opportunity to come into school to discuss their child’s learning at formal parent/teacher consultations.
+You are also welcome to contact the school at anytime to discuss your child's progress.

 If outside agencies are involved in supporting your child you will be invited to regular review meetings and will receive copies of any reports.